Are we just pleasuring ourselves..?

-We may have stood down, but still gotta love our regional museums though.
-As they give people, especially kids, a sense of place, time & identity – Much as we hope hanging with WHQ Club will do for you in your life, when you are older & look back on all the fun nights we spent together…
+The same sense of place, time & identity, that we hope hanging out @ WHQ Club will give your life, when you are older & look back on all the fun nights we spent together.

 WHQ & Independent Cinema